Welcome to The Ohio State Prospectors Association

 Thinking about joining a propecting club or interested in learning more about gold prospecting or the OSPA?
 Come to a meeting or join the forum and introduce yourself.
 Guests are always welcome.

-Last meeting was at the Buckabilly Sluice HQ in Williard, OH.
-We had Thanksgiving Dinner and gave away some good raffle prizes while dreaming of being on the creek.
+Last meeting was at the Cabelas Columbus store and was a good one.
+Three nuggets were given away in raffles, had a great showing of members and potential members and had a good potluck.
 Don't forget, Guests are always welcome.
 Contact Us for information if you want to attent a meeting as a guest.

 News & Events